PanCakeConnaisseur/user_backend_sql_raw/README.md

 		user's password is changed, it will be updated to the configured hash algorithm.
 This eases migration to more modern algorithms.
 	- Argon2i is only supported by PHP 7.2.0 and higher.
+	- Argon2id is only supported by PHP 7.3.0 and higher.

 ### Queries
 - For all queries that read data, only the first column is interpreted.